-- 30. Within Part 3 assessment for Honours Year programmes, the contribution of a unit's assessment to the award calculations will normally be directly proportional to the credit-values of the units concerned. - 31.
+- 30. Within Part 4 assessment, the contribution of a unit's assessment to the progression and/or award calculations will normally be directly proportional to the credit-values of the units concerned. - 31.
+The contributions of units to progression and award decisions will be according to their place in a relevant programme, rather than the assigned level of the unit: Certificate (C), Intermediate (I), Honours (H), and Master (M). - 32.
+Contributions from Part 4 summative assessments may be aggregated in the calculation of specified averages for progression, or for award, decision-making. - 33.
 Further details about units' credit-weighted values in assessment are set out in Appendix 6: Unit weightings in the calculation of averages.

-[Paragraphs 32-33 removed; see explanation in grey box at start of this section.]
+[Paragraphs 34-37 removed; see explanation in grey box at start of this section.]